Install Docker Engine on Ubuntu¶

 Tip: If you encounter errors when trying to run Docker without

-, refer to the Linux post-installation steps to allow non-privileged users to run Docker commands.
+sudo, refer to the Linux post-installation steps to allow non-privileged users to run Docker commands.

 Upgrade Docker Engine¶